SURFscz/SRAMsync/README.md

 ##### SMTP password

 The SMTP passwords take a slightly more complex structure then the key value pairs of SRAM LDAP passwords.
-For SMTP you need the FQDN (without the dot at the very end) of the SMTP host and the login account name.
-Login account names and the associated password form a key value pair and are grouped under the SMTP FQDN
+For SMTP you need the FQDN, i.e. hostname and domain name, of the SMTP host and the login account name.
+Login account names and the associated password form a key value pair and are grouped under the SMTP FQDN.

 #### Environment variable